 Things to see in San Miguel de Allende

-After a wander around the historic centre and a margarita with a view at one of the city’s numerous rooftop bars, there’s a whole host of things to see in San Miguel de Allende.
+After a wander around the historic center and a margarita with a view at one of the city’s numerous rooftop bars, there’s a whole host of things to see in San Miguel de Allende.
 All tours of San Miguel de Allende should start at the Parroquia de San Miguel Arcangel, the most notable landmark in the city, nestled in the heart of the old town.
 This parish church is instantly recognisable thanks to its pink sandstone facade, much of which dates back to the 17th-century.
 Free to enter, it’s a worthwhile visit, if only for a quick photo stop.
 Outside is the Jardin Allende, a lively square where you can easily while away an afternoon listening to a mariachi band and admiring the perfectly manicured laurel bushes.

 If you’re here for a little retail therapy, one of the best places to visit in San Miguel de Allende is its legendary Mercado de Artesanias.
 You can pick up all kinds of souvenirs and local arts here, from embroidered shawls to beautiful local pottery pieces.
 Sprawled across three streets, it’ll take a couple of hours to explore the full variety of stalls, but it’s the best place in the city to go shopping.
-Nearby, Fabrica La Aurora is a must-visit, a converted factory that today acts as the cultural centre of the city, home to galleries, exhibitions and all things related to the arts and crafts scene in San Miguel de Allende.
+Nearby, Fabrica La Aurora is a must-visit, a converted factory that today acts as the cultural center of the city, home to galleries, exhibitions and all things related to the arts and crafts scene in San Miguel de Allende.

 If you’re into street art, or simply want a fantastic backdrop for your vacation photos, be sure to explore the trendy neighbourhood of Guadalupe.
 Surely the most vibrant part of the city, the streets of Guadalupe are decorated with impressive murals, ranging from Frida Khalo portraits to quirky depictions of fantasy worlds.
 Furthermore, the area is filled with hip cafes, bars and vegetarian restaurants.
 A must-visit for those looking to uncover the modern side of San Miguel de Allende!